More No News

 More Sir Les

-Sir Les The clip of Barry Humphries, Dame Edna Everage and Sir Les Patterson on Channel 4’s 100 Greatest Stand-Ups has been added to the media page.
+The clip of Barry Humphries, Dame Edna Everage and Sir Les Patterson on Channel 4’s 100 Greatest Stand-Ups has been added to the media page.
 The three took the 82nd spot as voted for by visitors to the Channel 4 web-site.

 Details of the cassette version of Live & Rampant!
-Les Patterson Has A Standup have been added to the lectures page.
+Les Patterson Has A Stand Up have been added to the lectures page.
 The tape inlay has an extensive note from Sir Les and includes a list of 10 Reasons Why You Should Buy Someone The Les Patterson Tape & Video.

 Two new documents have been added to the articles page.
 The first entitled Mongrel B*st*rds from The Spectator in 2000 and the other Pop your cork this Christmas from the London Evening Standard of the same year.

-Sir Les & Carmen The Sun have managed to get the scoop on tonight’s The Dame Edna Treatment.
+The Sun have managed to get the scoop on tonight’s The Dame Edna Treatment.
 Sir Les, as part of his Health & Lifestyle Around the World segment, will be taught how to lap dance by Carmen Electra from Baywatch.

 Another New Page